dkrajzew/gresiblos/docs/use_template.md

 ## Basics

-The template is a plain HTML file, set up as you like it.
+The template is a plain HTML file.
+Set up as you like it.

 The entry&#39;s meta data will be inserted into the file at places marked by **\[\[:*&lt;FIELD_NAME&gt;*:\]\]**.